SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationTutorial.md

 ### Update the labels that will show up on the card

-Before we start adding the actions, let us first update the strings that you will see on the card and use `PrimaryTextCardView` instead of `BasicCardView`.
+Before we start adding the actions, let us first update the strings that you will see on the card.

 For this, locate and open the following file in your project: **./src/adaptiveCardExtensions/geoLocation/loc/en-us.js**